Connect with us

 1 – The program is established to improve security used by private companies, as it relates to their supply chain, in the fight against terrorism.

 We live in a day and age where terrorism seems to be everywhere.
-The ingenuity and creativity used by these people is at a high level to cause damage to property, assets, or people.
+The ingenuity and creativity used by these people are at a high level to cause damage to property, assets, or people.

 2 – This certification is important, but not necessary.